Gogoro 2 is an electric smart scooter built in Taiwan.

 The Gogoro 2 is an electric scooter supported by a battery swapping infrastructure that allows battery swapping at any charge station in under 6 seconds.
-It is used by commuters in urban areas, currently only for sale in Taiwan but can be rented in Berlin and Paris.
+It is used by commuters in urban areas, currently only for sale in Taiwan.
 The product is designed by Gogoro Inc.

 Licensed commuters in urban areas